 BritBox has been described by ITV’s chief executive Dame Carolyn McCall as the home for “British creativity”.
 Now that it's finally launched in the UK, we take a further look at the price, the content and other news surrounding this new service.

-How much will it cost?
+How much does it cost?

-Which TV series will be on BritBox?
+Which TV series are on BritBox?

-Will BritBox replace iPlayer and ITV Hub?
+Will BritBox replace iPlayer, ITV Hub and All 4?

 BritBox is not designed to replace iPlayer and ITV Hub.
 Both these services will continue to provide access to live TV and on-demand content for a limited period of time after it has been aired live.

 BritBox instead hosts shows from the BBC and ITV archives in more of a boxset format.
 TV shows will appear live on air and then head to on-demand on the iPlayer or ITV Hub, before being archived on BritBox to be enjoyed at any time.